RockefellerArchiveCenter/dimes/README.md

 ### Translation Development

-The repository includes [linguijs](https://lingui.dev/) which is an [Open-source](https://github.com/lingui/js-lingui) Internationalization Framework.
-This allows you to do translation work on the UI.
+The repository includes [linguijs](https://lingui.dev/) which is an [Open-source](https://github.com/lingui/js-lingui) internationalization framework.
+This allows you to customize or translate static UI elements into other languages.

+There are two basic commands which are used to support translation:
+- `$ yarn lingui-extract` extracts translation strings from application code.
+This should be run every time the HTML structure of the application changes.
+Failure to run this will result in translated strings being presented as random numbers and letters in the built application.
+- `$ yarn lingui-compile` compiles the locale files into a Javascript file which is used by the application to present translated strings.
+This command should be run whenever changes are made to any of the locale files.

 ## License